adammark/adammark.github.com/source/work/census.markdown

 footer: true
 ---

-I developed a series of interactive maps for the [U.S. Census Bureau][1] while working at [Home Front Communications][2].
+I developed a series of interactive graphics for the [U.S. Census Bureau][1] while working at [Home Front Communications][2].
 These were built with Flash, XML and SVG. **Click any thumbnail for a larger view:**